aiman-al-masoud/deixiscript/src/transpile/README.md

 Example: "Print the second element of the third row of the matrix", should produce a world model that has: a matrix, a third row and a second element, with the relevant relations between those 3 entities.

 Anaphora are resolved during this stage, requiring also knowledge from the Conceptual Model, for example when entities are referred to anaphorically by superclass type.

+# Validate Against Conceptual Model

+Check that the relationships between the entities in the World Model don't conflict with the constraints from the Conceptual Model.

 -----------------------
 -----------------------